HeardLibrary/digital-scholarship/computer/command-unix.md

 If I forget to shut down the server from the browser, I can still shut it down using the shell.
 If I hold the `Control` key and press `C`, I'll see a question in the shell asking if I want to shut down the server.

-**Note: Closing the Terminal (shell) window does NOT stop the server.**
+**Note: Just closing the Terminal (shell) window does NOT stop the server.**

 ## Example workflow for Blazegraph

-Assuming that Blazegraph has already been installed using Docker, open Terminal and enter
+Assuming that Blazegraph has already been installed using Docker, I open Terminal and enter

 ```
 docker restart blazegraph